GavinHuttley/tib/_sources/cogent3/tables.rst.txt

 Tabular data
 ============

 The ``cogent3`` ``Table`` data type provides methods for manipulating tabular data.
 Here we summarise the basic capabilities.
 One important point to make is that tables are immutable, in that once a column has been created you cannot modify individual elements.
 But you can modify what columns a table has, their name and order.
 Table columns themselves are just numpy arrays.
-(See the cogent3  Table_ documentation for a more thorough description.)
+(See the `cogent3 cookbook <https://cogent3.org/doc/cookbook/tables.html>`_ for a more thorough description.)

 .. index::
     pair: make table; cogent3